Medical Radiation Calculator

 - radiotherapy - treatment procedure, much higher doses than in medical imaging

-Nuclear medicine imaging is also called radiology done inside out - the small amounts of radioactive materials are injected, inhaled or swallowed and they emitting radiation from within the body.
-Nuclear medicine is using different types of ionizing radiation, such as gamma rays, beta particles, and alpha radiation.
+Nuclear medicine imaging is also called radiology, done inside out - the small amounts of radioactive materials are injected, inhaled, or swallowed, and they emit radiation from within the body.
+Nuclear medicine uses different types of ionizing radiation, such as gamma rays, beta particles, and alpha radiation.

 Effective doses for medical procedures and their natural background radiation equivalent

 If you are wondering what it means that you get 5 or 10 millisieverts from your CT scan, check out the neat table below.
 The natural background radiation is estimated to 3-3.1 mSv/year.

 CT – abdomen and pelvis

 CT – abdomen and pelvis, repeated with and without contrast

 Barium enema (Lower GI X-ray)